3. What is Schema

 90. What is use of RECORD option in EXP command ?

-For incremental exports, the flag indicates whether a record will be
+For incremental exports, the flag indicates whether a record will

 stored in data dictionary tables recording the export.